on3snowysnowman/Frost/README.txt

-_/ FROST ( Simple Text and 2D Image Engine ) by Joel Height \_
+ / "Frost" ( Simple Text and 2D Image Engine ) by Joel Height \

-Frost is a lightweight engine desinged for rendering text and PNG images.
+Frost is a lightweight 2D engine designed for rendering text and PNG images.
+It contains various tools for creating simple text menus along with support for sprite rendering.